 “…employees engaged on task or contract basis or paid on purely commission basis are not automatically exempted from the grant of service incentive leave, unless, they fall under the classification of field personnel.”

-Field personnel are those whose work is unsupervised by the employer and whose hours cannot be determined with accuracy.
+Field personnel is those whose work is unsupervised by the employer and whose hours cannot be determined with accuracy.